Copper Sun Hot Pot and Barbecue

 Planning Your Visit

 Copper Sun Hot Pot and Barbecue is located at 3000 S Las Vegas Blvd, Suite S138, on the Strip.
 As with most tabletop cooking formats in high-traffic tourist corridors, demand tends to peak on weekend evenings and during major convention and event periods in Las Vegas, which run throughout the year.
 The format rewards groups of four or more who can share multiple broth bases and a wider range of proteins across the table; smaller parties can manage, but the format's logic is built for communal spread.
-Hours, pricing, and current booking arrangements are leading confirmed directly with the venue before arrival, as Strip-adjacent restaurants in this category are subject to operational changes.
+Hours, pricing, and reservations are recommended directly with the venue before arrival.

 Cuisine and Awards Snapshot